 Horton earned his bachelor's degree in marketing management from Arkansas in 1990.
 While at Arkansas, he was a four-year letterman and three-year starter as a split end and punt returner under head coach Ken Hatfield.
 He caught 49 passes for 942 yards and one touchdown in his career, hauling in 23 catches for 453 yards as a senior in 1989.
 Horton also returned 78 punts for 657 yards in his collegiate career, fifth all-time in school history.

-Horton's four years at Arkansas proved to be among the most successful in school history as the Razorbacks compiled a 38-11 record, won back-to-back Southwest Conference titles in 1988 and 1989 and appeared in four straight bowl games.
-Horton's graduating class remains tied for the school record for the most wins in a four-year period.
+Horton's four years at Arkansas proved to be among the most successful in school history as the Razorbacks compiled a 38-11 record, won back-to-back Southwest Conference titles in 1988 and 1989 and appeared in four straight bowl games, still tied for the school record for the most wins in a four-year period.